sagaseit/Androidmeda/README.md

 where,

 -llm_model is the LLM model to use, Currently only Google's Gemini is supported.
+You can get the model variants from here. https://ai.google.dev/gemini-api/docs/models/gemini#model-variations

--output is the output directory you want to save generated files.
+-output_dir is the output directory you want to save generated files.

 -source_dir is the source directory for the decompiled code.
 You can send more than one directory separated by space as above.

--save_code (optional) set as True will deobfuscate the code and save in the output directory provided, otherwise only vuln_report file will be generated.
+-save_code (_optional_) if set as True, it will deobfuscate the code and save in the output directory provided, otherwise only vuln_report file will be generated.

 **Important - Don't send the entire package at once which would contain libraries etc. Otherwise It may take forever to scan.
 Send the specific directories as input which contains app specific code.**